SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 # World Info

-**World Info (also known as Lorebooks or Memory Books) enhances AI's understanding of the details in your world.**
+**World Info (also known as Lorebooks or Memory Books) enhances AI's understanding of the details in your fictional world.**

 It functions like a dynamic dictionary that only inserts relevant information from World Info entries when keywords associated with the entries are present in the message text.